With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Parasitic lampreys attack and latch onto other fish.
 Using their rows of teeth and tongue, they grind into the host and draw out blood and other fluids.
 Fishermen often catch fish with circular holes rasped into them from lamprey attacks or even fish with Lampreys still attached.

-In the ocean, sea lampreys aren't shy about attacking much larger fish and have even latched onto specimens like the massive Basking Shark.
+In the ocean, sea lampreys aren't shy about attacking much larger fish and have latched onto specimens like the massive Basking Shark.

 In the Great Lakes, they have destroyed local trout and salmon populations in some areas.
-When they attack, they often kill their host, and even those victims who survive must spend a considerable amount of energy on recovering from their wounds.
+When they attack, they often kill their host, and even those victims who survive must spend considerable energy on recovering from their wounds.

 At least some lampreys in some areas are a big problem.
-If you are a fish, even a huge one, these guys might be your worst enemy.
+These guys might be your worst enemy if you are a fish, even a huge one.
 If this parasitic menace doesn't back down from latching onto a 30-foot behemoth like the basking shark, it is hard to imagine it would think twice about us humans.

 Should You Fear the Lamprey?